 When using the external speedlight, I will usually try to set my camera up manually and let the flash do its thing with TTL.
 The TT685F is capable of stopping the action if you are close enough and on a powerful enough setting.
 It also has HSS capabilities that will engage if it sees that you’re using a fast shutter.

-There is a lot to learn and experiment with on such a setup and it’s a ton of fun because it opens up a lot of possibilities for some unique looking images.
+There is a lot to learn and experiment with on such a setup and it’s a ton of fun because it opens up a lot of possibilities for some unique-looking images.
 It’s also really cool if you’re just stuck at home and have some pets or kids and you want to get some new looks out of your gear.

 For this type of stuff, I usually pull out the bounce card on the flash and give the flash head a slight tilt towards the subject, no more than 45 degrees.

 If you don’t own a speedlight, I highly recommend the Godox TT685.
-I use this flash constantly, and if you own several different cameras, you can buy different wireless transmitters which all trigger the same flash head.
+I use this flash constantly, and if you own several different cameras, you can buy different wireless transmitters that all trigger the same flash head.
 So I bought the speedlight head in the Fujifilm mount, but I can still use it off-camera with my Sony when using the Sony wireless trigger but it only works on-camera with my Fujifilm cameras with this F model.

 I also shoot a lot of the product shots for my memory card tests with this flash combined with the portable Westcott 26-inch Rapid Box here at Amazon, using the Fujinon 60mm f2.4 which is one of Fujifilm’s secret “Gem,” lenses that never gets much attention.